EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 # Connecting to CSCS

+!!! danger inline end "DO NOT RUN ON LOGIN NODE"

+    When you establish a direct connection using `ssh` you connect to the login node.
+Everyone is on that node and as such **YOU SHOULD NEVER RUN ANY
+	JOBS DIRECTLY ON THE LOGIN NODE**.
+If you want to run a process, *like a training*, you can run it on a [dedicated allocated job](#launching-job)

 ## Pre-setup (access to the CSCS)

 Please ask Michael or Annie to add you to the CSCS project.
 Once you have been added, check your mail for the invitation link.
 You will to have to create an account.